 sacrifice my life as an individual human being with

 being a worthwhile achiever on this earth and all that comes with

 that may not seem that hard, because i do have everything.

 a creative, i feel i have a lot to give and i

 healthy molly and i would have had all this, no questions.

-choice though id sacrifice my soul to do it all again than not to have
+choice though id sacrifice my soul to do it all again than

 had her at all.